There’s a perfect AR-15 out there for you and we’ll help you find it.

 What do I mean by over-gassed?

-In an ideal world the gas block would send back the bare minimum amount of gas to move the BCG back so it can eject the spend casing and strip another round.
+In an ideal world, the gas block would send back the bare minimum amount of gas to move the BCG back so it can eject the spent casing and strip another round.

 However, there’s the problem of weaker ammo which would produce less gas, and also the crud that accumulates and can slow everything down.